 Clients create a search folder by calling RopCreateFolder with the FolderType input parameter set to search folder type.
 Clients fill a search folder by setting up and applying search criteria that determine which messages are included in the folder with particular characteristics.
 The search criteria are specified with RopSetSearchCriteria.
 RopSetSearchCriteria uses restrictions created by the client and the list of folders indicating the search scope to identify the messages that match the specified restriction.
 The messages that satisfy the criteria appear as links in the search folder.
 When the client calls RopGetContentsTable to access the search folder's contents table, the selected messages appear in the table.
-Contents tables for search folders contain the same columns as contents tables for generic folders.
-However, for search folders, the PidTagParentEntryId property is the EntryID of the folder where the linked message resides.
+Contents tables for search folders, the PidTagParentEntryId property is the EntryID of the folder where the linked message resides.
 For more details about Restrictions, see [MS-OXCDATA] section 2.14.
-For more details about search folders, see [MS-OXCDATA]
+For more details about search folders, see [MS-OXOSRCH].